SolPlanet Inverter Review

 The Company Behind SolPlanet

 Before we get to the tech stuff, let’s do a quick look at the company behind SolPlanet.
 SolPlanet is made by a company Called AisWei.
 AISWEI is an inverter manufacturing company.
 Until now, they have always just made inverters for other companies.
-The most well know brand they manufacture for is SMA.
+The most well-known brand they manufacture for is SMA.

 AISWEI also made an inverter called ZeverSolar.
 Zeversolar is a brand owned by SMA, it had fancy marketing material and harnessed the success of its German parents, SMA.
 But Zeversolar’s attempt to get a slice of the Australian market was a failure.
 They packed up and bailed out in 2019.